Timbaland: 2011–2019

 On November 15, 2013, Timbaland released his first single for his fourth album, Opera Noir, called "Know Bout Me" featuring Drake, Jay-Z, and James Fauntleroy.
 By 2014, it was originally announced that both Timbaland and Missy Elliott would be an essential component per production of Kat Dahlia's debut album, My Garden, however neither of the duo's contributions saw the light of day.
 On January 7, 2015, Timbaland received production credit for his involvement with the musical score of Lee Daniels and Danny Strong's television project Empire, which premiered on FOX.
 Constructively, Timbaland and his team, including Jim Beanz, Raphael Saadiq, and others, compose the series' songs based on material given to them by the show's writing team per each episode.

 In February 2016, Timbaland and Missy Elliott teamed up to produce the track "Somebody Else Will" for longtime associate, Tweet, for her third studio album Charlene.

+Timbaland collaborated with singer and songwriter Dalton Diehl to create Harmony which serves as the opening to Skylanders Academy, the animated Netflix series based on Activision Blizzard's toys to life spinoff to the Spyro series.

 In June 2016, Timbaland and Andy Rubinhas teamed up with SubPac, a Los Angeles-based startup working on a wearable sound device.
 There is still no release date for his new album Textbook Timbo.
 On December 15, 2017, Timbaland released the song "Grab the Wheel", which features 6lack on vocals.
 The song also has a music video which was released on the same day.

 In 2019, Timbaland began teaching through Masterclass, providing an instructional series on production and beatmaking.